algorandfoundation/algokit-utils-ts/docs/v7-migration.md

   - `apps` -> `appReferences`
   - `assets` -> `assetReferences`
   - `accounts` -> `accountReferences`
+- The return value for methods that send a transaction will have any ABI return value directly in the `return` property rather than the `ABIReturn` type (this behaviour matches what happened in typed clients, but has now been brought down to the underlying `AppClient`)

 ### Step 4 - Replace typed app client usage